noahehall/theBookOfNoah/linux/cmdline.md

 ## TEXT
 ### SED
   - stream editor: edits a stream of data based on a set of rules you supply ahead of time, before the editor processes the data
+  - pattern space: each line in the data stream gets processed one line at a time
+    - the processing occurres in the 'pattern space'
   - sed process
     - reads one data line at a time from the input
     - matches that data with the supplied editor commands